NDP Wants Crackdown On Alcoholic Drinks After Teen's Accidental Death

 "I am deeply concerned by the increasing availability and appeal of single-serve highly sweetened, high-alcohol beverages and by the increasing number of youth admitted to hospital after drinking these products," Petitpas Taylor said in a statement Monday.

-Health Canada said it will propose consultations to make changes to the Food and Drug Regulations to add restrictions to the amount of alcohol in sweetened energy drinks.
+Health Canada said it will propose consultations to make changes to the Food and Drug Regulations to add restrictions to the amount of alcohol in sweetened alcoholic drinks.

 The department said its proposal will take aim to limit the size, amount of sugar and artificial sweetener, and alcoholic content of single-serve beverages in non-resealable containers.